TheMarlboroMan/libdansdl2/README.md

 - Fix groups and camera errors: the items are not in focus since they're not displaced.
 	- Either skip the check if the whole group is in position...
 	- Or add the distance to the check across the calls.
+- Add rotation to groups
+	- After various tries I think it's better to skip the screen check for each single element: it's very problematic with rotations and leads to dirty code.